TOTAL SE (TOT) Just Got Our Attention

 TOT’s Market Performance

-TOT stocks went down by -4.82% for the week, with a monthly jump of 4.86% and a quarterly performance of 5.21%, while its annual performance rate touched 90.48%.
-The volatility ratio for the week stands at 1.92% while the volatility levels for the past 30 days are set at 1.96% for TOTAL SE.
-The simple moving average for the period of the last 20 days is -1.12% for TOT stocks with a simple moving average of 17.14% for the last 200 days.
+TOT stocks went down by -4.78% for the week, with a monthly drop of -1.17% and a quarterly performance of 9.52%, while its annual performance rate touched 41.31%.
+The volatility ratio for the week stands at 2.14% while the volatility levels for the past 30 days are set at 1.94% for TOTAL SE.
+The simple moving average for the period of the last 20 days is -3.18% for TOT stocks with a simple moving average of 15.17% for the last 200 days.

 Analysts’ Opinion of TOT